-Rwanda has been to hell and back in the last 15 years, enduring the brutal genocide of the Tutsi tribe by the Hutu and an economic collapse in the mid-nineties.
-Now, with rebuilt businesses and a recovering population, Rwanda is once again a place for outdoor enthusiasts to set out on treks, experience the wildlife and drink in African culture.
+Rwanda has been to hell and back in the last couple decades, enduring the brutal genocide of the Tutsi tribe by the Hutu and an economic collapse in the mid-nineties.
+Now, with rebuilt businesses and a recovering population, Rwanda is once again a place for outdoor enthusiasts to set out on treks, experience the wildlife, and drink in African culture.

 Getting there